tobykurien/Sparkler/README.md

 ```

 The `JsonTransformer` class provides the database connection, and will automatically convert Model
-objects (and lists) into JSON, as well as handle errors, etc.
+objects (and lists, or any other type of object) into JSON, as well as handle errors, etc.

 To configure the database, edit the `/config/database.yml` file.
 By default, Sparkler will use the embedded H2
 database (which works like Sqlite).
 Running `java -jar libs/h2-1.3.174.jar` from the project root will